 In a bowl mix all the dry ingredients together in a bowl.
 (Except raisins AND brown sugar)

-Mix wet ingredients into dry ingredients and when fully combined, lastly add the raisins.
+Add the wet mixture into the dry mixture, when fully combined add the raisins.
 Mix again, cover and chill for 15 mins in fridge.

 Bake for 7 mins for ultra chewy and 10 mins for crunchier texture.